nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

    because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.

-8. If you are using 3rd party applications, look in your new ``nextcloud/apps/`` directory to see if they are there.
-If not, copy them from your old ``apps/`` directory to your new one.
-Make sure the directory permissions of your third party application directories are the same as for the other ones.
+8. If you are using 3rd party applications, it may not always be available in your upgraded/new Nextcloud instance.
+To check this, compare a list of the apps in the new ``nextcloud/apps/`` folder to a list of the of the apps in your backed-up/old ``nextcloud/apps/`` folder.
+If you find 3rd party apps in the old folder that needs to be in the new/upgraded instance, simply copy them over and insure the permissions are set up as shown in step 9.
-   ## THIS APPS part IS INSUFFICIENTLY DOCUMENTED (needs better instructions)

 9. Adjust file ownership and permissions::

      chown -R www-data:www-data nextcloud